Tower of London Tickets

 If you’re visiting the Tower of London as a family there are two versions of the family saver discount.

-You can visit the Tower of London at night and for free during the Ceremony of the Keys, but you must plan well in advance.
+You can visit the Tower of London at night during the Ceremony of the Keys, but you must plan well in advance.
+Tickets are “free” but come with a booking fee of £10.00.

 PLAN YOUR VISIT